Child care; application for compensation under the Protection Against Infection Act.

 - If the person with custody is self-employed, the application is submitted by the self-employed person him/herself.

-The enforcement authority is the district government with local jurisdiction over the applicant (see Section 69 (1) sentence 1 and sentence 2 of the Zuständigkeitsverordnung - ZustV).
+The enforcement authority is the district government with local jurisdiction over the applicant (cf. Section 69 (1) sentence 1 and sentence 2 of the Zuständigkeitsverordnung - ZustV).

 A claim for compensation under Section 56 (1a) IfSG only applies if the closure or the ban on entering schools or childcare facilities or the other constellations listed above under Section 56 (1a) No. 1 IfSG alone result in a loss of earnings.
-This is not the case, for example, if and insofar as the employee can already be absent from work under other statutory, collectively agreed, company or individual legal bases with continued payment of the remuneration or a cash benefit equivalent in amount to the remuneration.
-If such legal options exist, they must be used as a matter of priority.
+This is not the case, for example, if and insofar as the employee can already be absent from work under other statutory, collective bargaining, company or individual law principles with continued payment of the salary or a cash benefit equivalent in amount to the salary.
+Insofar as such legal options exist, these must be used as a matter of priority.
 This is the case, for example, if the parent or guardian still has time credits.
 This must be reduced as a matter of priority.
 If it is possible to work flexibly in terms of location and time (e.g. home office) and if this is reasonable, the employees must make use of this and thus look after their children themselves.